-ANZFA undertook two rounds of public consultation in relation to this Application.
-In response, 57 submissions were received during the first round, and 215 were received in the second round.
-The majority of the second round submissions were supportive of the approval of oil and linters from this GM cotton primarily on the basis of benefits arising from potential reductions in pesticide usage.

-The majority of the first round submissions opposed the approval of the cotton primarily on the basis that all foods produced from GM crops are perceived to be unsafe, that not all foods will be labelled and that the process for assessment is flawed.
-Food safety concerns raised in submissions have been addressed by the Final Assessment Report and to date it has not been notified of any Ministerial Council policy guidelines relevant to this proposal.
+ANZFA undertook the first round of public consultation in relation to this Application on 17 July 2001.
+In response, 57 submissions were received.
+The majority of these opposed the approval of oil and linters from insect-protected cotton containing event 15985 primarily on the basis that all foods produced from GM crops are perceived to be unsafe, that not all foods will be labelled and that the process for assessment is flawed.
+Many submissions raised environmental concerns regarding GM crops.
+The food safety concerns raised in submissions have been addressed by the draft safety assessment report.